weiyue-zheng/CommuniMap_Glasgow_shinyapp/README.md

 ## App structure

-Very roughly, the app is organised like this:
+roughly, the app is organised like this:

 - `app.R` handles app startup, data loading, UI, and server logic
 - `R/app_config.R` stores shared paths and constants